 Failure to provide satisfactory after sales services during or after the warranty period and CMC will lead to blacklisting/debarring of the Bidders, but after issuing due notice and provide opportunity for being heard.

-The maintenance of biomedical equipments after the warranty period has been entrusted with third party service provider.
+The maintenance of biomedical equipment after the warranty period has been entrusted with third party service provider.
 The complaint calls from the user institutions will be registered to a unified toll free number of the maintenance service provider.
-The complaint calls pertaining to equipments under warranty will be transferred to the respective successful bidder by the maintenance service provider.
+The complaint calls pertaining to equipment under warranty will be transferred to the respective successful bidder by the maintenance service provider.
 The execution of after sales service conditions mentioned in the tender by the bidder will be monitored by the maintenance service provider on behalf of Tender Inviting Authority.
 Bidders shall provide all sort of after sales support and cooperation to the third party maintenance service provider as per the tender condition if requested by the Tender Inviting Authority.

 WARRANTY TERMS